 As the guesthouse and village were dry and without Wi-Fi, our main source of entertainment that evening was an ever-increasingly competitive game of cards.

 Eventually, we all went to bed, rugging up as the rooms surprisingly dropped in temperature.
 The next morning the rain continued.
 As it eased, we scrambled to the roof and were able to spy the peak of Toubkal through the clouds.

 The Walk Back to Imlil

-  Despite the rain and low cloud limiting our view at times, it certainly lent the

-  walk a mystical ambiance.
-I think this is why the hike still lingers in my

-  memory to this day.
-Having seen the region, hiking to the peak of Toubkal is

-  firmly on my list for next time I visit Morocco.
+Despite the rain and low clouds limiting our view at times, it certainly lent the walk a mystical ambience.
+I think this is why the hike still lingers in my memory to this day.
+Having seen the region, hiking to the peak of Toubkal is firmly on my list for the next time I visit Morocco.